Here Is A Quick Way To Freeze Dumplings Without Sticking

 1. Take a baking sheet and line it with parchment paper or plastic wrap.
 For freshly made, uncooked ones you can use flour-dusted baking sheets.

-2. Place the dumplings on the baking sheet one by one, keep them evenly spaced.
+2. Place the dumplings on the baking sheet one by one, keeping them evenly spaced.
 Ensure they do not touch each other; otherwise, the dumplings will stick together.

 3. Put the uncovered baking sheet with dumplings in the freezer and freeze for about two hours, or until fully frozen.